BrandonHe/sdl_android_guides/docs/Remote Control/index.md

 # Remote Control

-Remote control provides a framework to allow apps to control certain, safe modules within a vehicle.
-These modules
+Remote Control provides a framework to allow apps to control certain safe modules within a vehicle.

 !!!
 Note
 Not all vehicles have this functionality.
 Even if they support remote control, you will likely need to request permission from the vehicle manufacturer to use it.